qdraw/starsky/starsky/starsky/readme_api.md

 - When there are no search results:  `"searchCount": 1` will be `0` and the `fileIndexItems` will be a empty array

+## Remove cache
+When using cache is might sometimes useful to reset the cache.

+### Expected `/starsky/api/removecache?f=/folder` response:
+- A 302 redirect to `?/folder` even if cache is disabled.
+- With `&json=true`
+	-	"cache succesfull cleared"
+	-  "ignored, please check if the 'f' path exist or use a
+   folder string to clear the cache"
+	-  cache is disabled in config
 ## Environment info

 To get information about the configuration.